A modified bootstrap percolation on a random graph coupled with a lattice: Activation process on the random graph

-where $N^{E}(v)$ and $N^{I}(v)$ denote the subsets of vertices in the closed neighborhood of the vertex $v$, of type \(E\) and \(I\), respectively; and $\mathbbm{1}$ is the indicator function.
-Here $k$ is a nonnegative integer that specifies a threshold required for the node to be in the active state.
-For a vertex $v$ of type \(I\), the following rule holds:
+where $\mathbbm{1}$ is the indicator function and $N(v)$ denotes the subsets of vertices in the closed neighborhood of the vertex $v$, i.e., the vertex $v$ and its neighbors.
+Here $k$ is a nonnegative integer that specifies the threshold required for the vertex to be in the active state at the next step. }

-where $N(v) = N^{E} (v) \cup N^{I} (v)$ is the closed neighborhood of vertex $v$.
-Notice, that vertices of type \(E\) and \(I\) have different roles and influence each other differently.

-Observe, that the set of active vertices does not necessarily grow monotonically during the activation process even in the absence of nodes of type \(I\), whereas monotonicity is typically assumed in most bootstrap percolation models.
-In this paper we focus on activation processes having only type \(E\) vertices.
-In this case, according to Eq.~(\ref{dynamics}) we have the $k$-rule, i.e., a vertex will be active at the next time step if it has at least $k$ active neighbors including itself.
-We assume for simplicity that $k$ is not greater than $3$ in the present study.
-Notice that if there are only local edges, the case $k=3$ yields {\em bootstrap percolation} with majority rule.
-The choice of small $k$ is motivated by the fact that there are vertices with degree $4$ with positive probability.
-Therefore, if $k$ could be $5$ or more, then there would be vertices that cannot become active unless they were activated at the beginning.
+{ According to Eq.~(\ref{dynamics}) we have a $k$-neighbor update rule, i.e., a vertex will be active at the next time step if it has at least $k$ active neighbors including itself.
+Observe, that the set of active vertices does not necessarily grow monotonically during the activation process in the present modified bootstrap percolation model, in contrast to usual bootstrap percolation.}